Which anatomical term refers specifically to the region of the bo... | Channels for Pearson+

 1

-Step 1: Begin by understanding the anatomical terminology used to describe regions of the body.
-These terms are derived from Latin and are used to specify precise locations.

-Step 2: Recall that the term 'arm' in anatomy specifically refers to the region between the shoulder and the elbow.
-This is distinct from the layperson's use of 'arm,' which may include the forearm.
+Step 1: Understand the question by identifying the anatomical region being referred to, which is the 'armpit.'

-Step 3: Review the provided options: 'Carpal' refers to the wrist region, 'Antebrachial' refers to the forearm (the area between the elbow and the wrist), 'Femoral' refers to the thigh region, and 'Brachial' refers to the upper arm (the area between the shoulder and the elbow).
+Step 2: Recall the anatomical terminology used to describe specific regions of the body.
+For example, 'Axillary' refers to the armpit, 'Femoral' refers to the thigh, 'Carpal' refers to the wrist, and 'Brachial' refers to the arm.

+Step 3: Match the term 'Axillary' with the region of the body known as the armpit based on anatomical terminology.

+Step 4: Eliminate the other options ('Femoral,' 'Carpal,' and 'Brachial') by confirming their respective anatomical regions do not correspond to the armpit.

 Watch next